Ch33s3Burger/ODISS-Docker/README.md

 * Medium: 16 CPU, 128GiB RAM (~i3.4xlarge)
 * Large: 32 CPU, 256GiB RAM (~i3.8xlarge)
 * X-Large: 64 CPU, 512GiB RAM (~i3.16xlarge)

+Since there is also Apache Metabase, Apache Kafka and Trino you have to add up to 3GiB RAM. </br>
+Depending on your size it is recommended to add multiple Trino worker for faster Querying from Apache Metabase.
+If your data ingestion is also increasing you can also add multiple Apache Kafka applications.

 <a name="architecture"></a>
 ## Architecture